google/OpenSK/docs/install.md

 ## Installation guide

-This document lists required steps to start build your own OpenSK.
+This document lists required steps to start building your own OpenSK.
+OpenSK installation is supported and tested under Linux and macOS.

 OpenSK is installed as a native [Wasefire](https://github.com/google/wasefire) applet.